 They have played a major role in the multiple stages of growth we’ve gone through and will continue to do so.
 We call those people our “Advisors” and we believe it’s worth putting them in the spotlight for you.

-It’s with great pleasure that we introduce you to Ben Munn, who’s been one of the main forces influencing our product.
+It’s with great pleasure that we introduce you to Ben Munn, Managing Director of Flex Space at JLL, who’s been one of the main forces influencing our product.
 With over 20 years of commercial real estate experience, most of which has focussed on flexible workspaces, Ben has helped not only understand the state of our industry today but also where it’s headed in the future.

-Read on to learn more about Ben, his thoughts on the flexible workspace industry and why customer service will be an essential differentiator of successful flexible workspaces over the next years.
+In this post, you will find Ben’s thoughts on the flexible workspace industry and why customer service will be an essential differentiator of successful flexible workspaces over the next years.
+But first, let’s briefly introduce you to Ben and his experience.

 My career started in 1998 at Gensler, a big architecture and design firm.
 It was an amazing and fortuitous start to my career; I hadn’t planned on a career in real estate and landed at Gensler by chance, but they gave me every opportunity I could ask for and challenged me to learn new skills and take on new responsibilities, which eventually led me to Gensler’s Consulting group.